ti3r/woutly-android/README.md

 Incentivisation platform that rewards you for achieving your fitness goals.

+Receive complementary offers and coupons from your favorite brands and stores.

 For more information, please see http://wout.ly

 > _Warning: Woutly is experimental, early-stage software.
 There may be flaws._

+## Use Case

+My goal is to lose 50 pounds.
+Set that into the application and along the way you'll be incentivized for your hard work.
+After a tough workout, you add what you did onto your phone and you'll instantly receive a complementary product from a nearby store or one of the many other rewards and products available in the database.

+## Rewards

+Examples:

+* Smoothie from Smoothie King
+* Vitamins from Vitamin World
+* Whey Protein Supplement from GNC

+**_Redeemable instantaneously at a nearby location._**

+**_The rewards will be oriented towards the goals you're aiming to achieve!_** (Users won't receive a reward for a cheeseburger if their goal is to lose weight.)

+## Special Aspects

+* Track your workouts
+* Learn about workouts
+* Q&A Forum
+* Connect with friends
+* Find a workout partner nearby
+* Don't like your reward?
+Trade it! :-)
+* Share achievements on social networks
+* Community events: Brands/Stores post their own challenges for users to achieve and they'll be rewarded for achieving them.

+## Brands & Retailers

+* Reward Customers
+* Test New Products
+* Generate Feedback
+* Increase Customer Loyalty
+* Increase Brand / Store Recognition

+## Monetization

+**Freemium Revenue Model**

+* Free Application
+* Non-Intrusive Advertising (Non-Traditional Advertisements)
+* Premium Services:
+Monthly Subscription for Dietetic Services, Meal Plan, Consultation, Workout Plan from professionals.

 ## Contributing

+Health 2.0 is on the rise!
+Join Woutly!

 1. [Fork it](https://help.github.com/articles/fork-a-repo)
 2. Create your feature branch (`git checkout -b my-new-feature`)